 - ½ tsp turmeric

-- Place ½ cup almonds in a bowl.
+- Place almonds in a small bowl.
 Cover with hot water and set aside.

 - Preheat oven to 400F.
-Line a large baking sheet with parchment paper or a Silipat.
+Spray an extra large baking sheet or two regular ones with cooking spray.

-- Place chickpeas, cauliflower florets and diced sweet potatoes in large bowl.
-Toss with olive oil and a good pinch of salt and pepper.
-Dump onto baking sheet.
+- Place chickpeas, cauliflower florets and diced sweet potatoes onto sheet.
+Add olive oil and a good pinch of salt and pepper, tossing to combine.
+Roast for 30 minutes, tossing halfway through.

-- Meanwhile, drain almonds and place in a high speed blender (I used my Nutribullet) with the rest of the sauce ingredients and blend until completely smooth and creamy.
+- Meanwhile, drain almonds and place in a high speed blender (I used my Nutribullet) with the rest of the sauce ingredients.
+Blend until completely smooth and creamy.
 Season to taste with salt and pepper.
-If you like it sweeter, add a splash of maple syrup.
-Set aside.

-- Assemble bowls by placing a scoop rice or quinoa at the bottom of the bowl followed by the chickpea veggie mixture.
-Drizzle with plenty of sauce (you may have leftovers) and serve!
+- Assemble bowls by placing rice at the bottom followed by the chickpea veggie mixture.
+Drizzle with plenty of sauce, garnish with cilantro and almonds, and serve!